nus-cs2103-AY2223S2/ip/docs/README.md

 Example usage:

 ```
-deadline Project Assignemnt /by 19-2-2023 /tag High Priority, Deadline Soon
+deadline Project Assignment /by 19-2-2023 /tag High Priority, Deadline Soon
 ```

 ### `event` - Adds a new Event item

 This command allows you to add a new "Event" item into the task list.

-A "Event" item must have the following:
+An "Event" item must have the following:

 - a non-empty description
 - a "start" date.
 This can be inputed as a arbitrary string, or a string of the following format: `day-month-year [HHmm]`.
 For example: `3-16-2002 1400` or `10-10-1995`